uadmin/uadmin/docs/tutorial/part11.rst

         _ = t.ExecuteTemplate(w, "todo.html", c)
     }

-Finally, add this piece of code in the template.go shown below.
-This will establish a communication between the TodoTemplateHandler and the TemplateHandler.
+Finally, add this piece of code in the handler.go shown below.
+This will establish a communication between the HTTPHandler and the TodoHandler.

 .. code-block:: go

-    // TemplateHandler !
+    // HTTPHandler !
-    func TemplateHandler(w http.ResponseWriter, r *http.Request) {
+    func HTTPHandler(w http.ResponseWriter, r *http.Request) {
+        // r.URL.Path creates a new path called /http_handler
-        r.URL.Path = strings.TrimPrefix(r.URL.Path, "/template")
+        r.URL.Path = strings.TrimPrefix(r.URL.Path, "/http_handler")

-        // ------------------ ADD THIS CODE ------------------
-        if strings.HasPrefix(r.URL.Path, "/todo_html") {
+        if strings.HasPrefix(r.URL.Path, "/todo") {
-            TodoTemplateHandler(w, r)
+            TodoHandler(w, r)
             return
         }
-        // ------------------ ADD THIS CODE ------------------
     }

-Now run your application, go to template/todo_html path and see what happens.
+Now run your application, go to http_handler/todo path and see what happens.

 .. image:: assets/todohtmlaccess.png